How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 Today, Clayton leverages his unique blend of field experience and marketing expertise to bridge the gap between traditional ag and innovative communication.
 As the Founder and CEO of Atlas Media Group, he focuses on elevating the industry’s voice through creative, forward-thinking strategies.

-Bakhtiar: What inspired you to start Atlas Media Group?
+AgriERP: What inspired you to start Atlas Media Group?

 Clayton Lind: I used to farm.
 Moving to Iowa flipped my world.
-I realized how critical agriculture is and how bad the industry has been at marketing itself.
+I realized how critical digital innovation in agriculture is and how bad the industry has been at marketing itself.
 If I wanted to stay in the industry long term, I knew I couldn’t just work as a farmhand.
 I had to do something more.

-Bakhtiar: What were the biggest challenges breaking into the ag space?
+AgriERP: What were the biggest challenges breaking into the ag space?

 Clayton Lind: It’s hard to get into ag because there’s so much to learn. the terminology, the complexity.
 You can’t just walk in and get it all.
 You’re not going to build a rocket on day one.
 Farming is very much the same way.
 Even now, I feel like I know less every day because I keep discovering how much more there is.